Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Recollections on the G-functions method

 \subsection{Our setting}

-Throughout the text we will work with G-functions as in \Cref{section:gfuns} associated to an auxiliary curve $C'$ that is a cover of our original curve $S'$ as in \Cref{section:setting}.
-The need to work with such a curve, that we will refer to as a ``good cover of $S'$'', was first highlighted in \cite{daworr4}.
+Throughout the text we will work with G-functions as in \Cref{section:gfuns} associated to a point $\xi_t$ of our curve $S':=S\cup\{\xi_1\ld\xi_l\}$ which will satisfy the assumptions of \Cref{reduction1} as well as \Cref{reduction2}.
+The need to work with such a curve was first highlighted in \cite{daworr4}.

+Unless otherwise stated we will also be working under the following ``Hodge genericity'' assumption about the abelian schemes $\CX:=\CX'|_S\rightarrow S$ that encodes our tuples of elliptic curves: \begin{assumption} The image of the induced morphism $S\rightarrow Y(1)^n$ is a curve that is not contained in any proper special subvariety of $Y(1)^n$. \end{assumption}